MomentumData/Vitiligo-Codelists/README.md

 # Momentum Data Vitiligo codelists
-OPCRD codelists from Momentum Data, utilised for the study titled: *"Healthcare disparities in vitiligo: a population-based"*
+OPCRD codelists from Momentum Data, utilised for the study titled: *"Healthcare disparities in vitiligo: a population-based cohort study in the UK"*.

 ## Data sources
 The OPCRD is a well established primary care network in the UK.
 The database contains complete data on all events and clinical entities coded in UK primary care.
 These include sociodemographic factors and demographic information, clinical diagnoses, laboratory test results, primary care issued prescriptions, process of care codes (e.g, specialist dermatology reviews), and anthropometric measurements (e.g. BMI), and are coded using the Read coding and Systemized Nomenclature of Medicine - Clinical Terms (SNOMED CT) coding systems.